trizin/NFT-Marketplace-on-Avalanche/README.md

 Let's start with the `getAuctionState` function as we are going to use it in other functions.
 First, we need to check if the auction has been canceled and return `AuctionState.CANCELLED` if it is.
-Then, we need to check if anyone bid more or equal to the direct buy price and return `AuctionState.DIRECT_BUY` if that's true.
+Then, we need to check if anyone bid more or equal to the direct buy price and return `AuctionState.DIRECT_BUY` in that case.
-Then, we need to check if the current block is greater than or equal to the `endBlock` and return `AuctionState.ENDED` if that's true.
+Then, we need to check if the current timestamp is greater or equal to the `endTime` and return `AuctionState.ENDED` in that case.
 Otherwise, we will return `AuctionState.OPEN`.

 ```solidity